-iDC specialises in providing the following services, which cut across a range of sectors and sub-sectors in education, health, agriculture, water, human rights and governance: development communication; community organisation; environmental and natural resource management; human resource development; institution building; management training; monitoring and evaluation; programme management and technical assistance; project formulations and appraisals; project impact assessment; strategic plan development.
+iDC specialises in providing the following services, which cut across a range of sectors and sub-sectors in education, health, border health security, agriculture, water, human rights and governance: development communication; community organisation; environmental and natural resource management; human resource development; institution building; management training; monitoring and evaluation; programme management and technical assistance; project formulations and appraisals; project impact assessment; strategic plan development.

 The company has vast experience in producing and publishing case studies and training materials.
 A number of these are on gender issues, among them a series of manuals developed for the Ministry of Gender, Labour and Social Development in Uganda to support training initiatives aimed at senior civil servants, district officials, members of the judiciary and paralegal workers.
 They dealt with mainstreaming gender in development planning at both national and district levels and in increasing gender sensitivity at different levels of government.